joramwessels/MGR/papers/summaries.md

 electronic music) give insight into what defines a genre.
 This could be a very interesting aspect to keep in mind while engineering a neural network alternative.
 Wu, M.J. and Jang, J.S.R.
 (2015). *Combining acoustic and multilevel visual features for music genre classification*.
 ACM Transactions on Multimedia Computing, Communications, and Applications (TOMM), 12(1), p.10.

+### (Iloga, 2016)
+Scored an accuracy of 91.6% on the GTZAN dataset through hierarchical pattern matching. (not finished reading)

+### (Shi, 2016)
+Developed 'ShuttleNet', a GRU RNN with both feedforward as feedback connections, and embedded it in a CNN-RNN network.
+It beat all 14 previous state of the art networks tested. (not finished reading)